viniciusgerevini/clyde-js/README.md

 ### Interpreters and parsers

-There are three Node libraries which can be used to play with the language:
+There are three Node libraries which can be used to play with this language:

-`clyde-parser`: Parses clyde strings to JSON, which can be read by interpreters.
-Check folder for more info [its folder]()
+[clyde-parser](./parser): Parses Clyde strings to JSON.

-`clyde-interpreter`: An interpreter that can be used by node and web applications.
-[More about it ]()
+[clyde-interpreter](./interpreter): An interpreter that can be used by Node and web applications.

-`clyde-interpreter-cli`: A CLI command that can be used for parsing, testing and debugging dialogues.
-[More about it]()
+[clyde-cli](./interpreter-cli): CLI tool for executing, parsing and debugging Clyde dialogues.

-### Godot plugin
+### Clyde Godot plugin

-I've implemented a Godot plugin with importer and interpreter features.
-It was written completely in GDScript, so it does not require any external tool.
+Godot plugin with importer and interpreter features.
+It was written completely in GDScript, so it does not require any external dependency.
+More information in its [repository](https://github.com/viniciusgerevini/godot-clyde-dialogue).

-Check this [repository]() for more information.

 ### Standalone Editor and Interpreter

 There is a desktop version for the same editor/interpreter used in the [playground page]().

 The desktop version has a few extra features, such as saving direct to the disk and being able to watch files for changes.
-Check the [desktop folder]() for more information about features.
+Check the [desktop folder](./desktop) for more information about features.

 Besides that, you can use this editor also like a CLI tool, for compiling your files.